smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 "The silence.
 The breathing stopped yesterday.
 You must have noticed."

 Nikias had noticed.
-That constant rhythm from below, present for three years, had gone quiet sometime around midday.
+That constant rhythm from below, present for years, had gone quiet sometime around midday.
 Like a heartbeat stopping.

 "Maybe it died," Alexios offered.
 No hope in his voice.
 Just words to fill the silence.